- 1. What are the risks associated with investment?

 Hostile actors can, at times, be backed by a foreign state, whose aims may be at odds with UK interests.
 These actors may exploit investment, potentially over the long term, for example to:

-- develop a research and innovation foothold to increase military and technological advantage
+- develop a research and innovation foothold to increase military and technological advantage over the UK and other countries

 - position themselves in an area of the UK’s critical infrastructure which they could use to their advantage